chiq2045/learning-three-js/README.md

-# first-day
+# learning three-js

-This is the first day of my exploration into Three.js
+This is the diary of my exploration into Three.js